raulnq/Jal.Factory/README.md

 Create an instance of the locator

-    var locator = ServiceLocator.Builder.Create as ServiceLocator;
+    var locator = new ServiceLocator();

-Register your service
+Register your services, it's mandatory name the service with the full name of the class

     locator.Register(typeof(IDoSomething), new DoSomething(), typeof(DoSomething).FullName);